chris9182/EdgeSegmentation/README.md

-Linear Regression
+Edge Segmentation

-This simple project implements the calculation of the linear regression coefficient r on a Maxeler accelerator.
+This simple project implements the manipulation of ppm files for edge segmentation on a Maxeler accelerator.